Pursuant to 39-1-125 C.R.S.

 County Guidance

 HB24-1302 requires local governments that levy property tax to provide specific mill levy information to counties when they certify their mill levies by December 15 as part of the budget process 39-1-125 (1) (a) CRS.
 Counties are then required to coordinate with DOLA to ensure that the mill levy information of property taxing entities is publicly available.
-DOLA is developing a process for counties to electronically file this information for each property taxing entity within the county.
-Counties are therefore responsible for two main steps in the mill levy information reporting process:
+DOLA asks counties to file this information electronically in the Division of Property Tax County Portal.
+Counties are responsible for two main steps in the mill levy information reporting process:

 - Counties select a process option for collecting this information: